PhanLeQuy/Stock-Analysis/README.md

 # Stock-Analysis
 Stock Analysis Description

-    I sincerely apologize to viewers because the file size is too large to upload to GitHub (I tried compressing it but it didn't work).
+    I sincerely apologize for the file size is too large to upload to GitHub (I tried compressing it but it didn't work).
 Therefore, I have uploaded the pbix file to Google Drive via this link: https://drive.google.com/drive/folders/1D4mKRx9OoUyOIGVbto0g38IHALfOcftg
-    I hope users have the best experience with this dashboard!
+    I hope you have the best experience with this dashboard!

 I.    DESCRIPTION:
     This project was created and developed during my first journey of self-studying Power BI and this is also my FIRST PROJECT.
 In this project I used historical data of stock tickers of companies on both NASDAQ and NYSE exchanges and this dataset of stock tickers was recorded from 1970 - 2022.
 From there I decided to turn this raw dataset into a simple simulation of a regular stock trading dashboard.